yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     <#fit>  = Row name font:    italics
     <#nud>  = No special underline dots...
     <#fud>  = Force special underline dots...
+    NOTE: Underline dots will always be turned off if you justify center the text...

     <#html> = EXPERIMENTAL - USE WITH CARE: Takes your row name as html encoded text (do NOT wrap with <html> </html>)..
               Common html tags are: for bold: <b>text</b>   italics: <i>text</i>   small text: <small>small text</small>